mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 when Travellers might want to get out of a star system quickly.
 Jumping before reaching the 100-diameter limit puts a great deal of stress on the jump drive and greatly increases the possibility of a misjump.
-An astrogator’s accurate course becomes all the more important under such circumstances.
+An astrogator's accurate course becomes all the more important under such circumstances.

 Astrogators determine when a ship will come out of jump when plotting their course.
-If the ship making the jump is part of a fleet, the ships’ astrogators can share data in order to synchronise jump exits.
+If the ship making the jump is part of a fleet, the ships' astrogators can share data in order to synchronise jump exits.
 Synchronised jumps are important in military operations and situations in which one does not want to come out of jump alone, such as when travelling in a convoy.
-Even if one’s ‘fleet’ is a couple of armed traders and a scout ship, the synchronised arrival of a decent-sized group might be enough to deter pirates or other troublemakers.
+Even if one's ‘fleet' is a couple of armed traders and a scout ship, the synchronised arrival of a decent-sized group might be enough to deter pirates or other troublemakers.

-Plotting courses between stars is the essential job of an astrogator but an overlooked aspect of the astrogator’s responsibilities occurs in normal space between jumps.
+Plotting courses between stars is the essential job of an astrogator but an overlooked aspect of the astrogator's responsibilities occurs in normal space between jumps.
-When in normal space, the astrogator may work in tight concert with the ship’s pilot and sensor operator to track where they are, where they are going and what planets, asteroids, orbital starports and other objects are in their vicinity.
+When in normal space, the astrogator may work in tight concert with the ship's pilot and sensor operator to track where they are, where they are going and what planets, asteroids, orbital starports and other objects are in their vicinity.